 While historians still debate how many died during the postwar famine, at least one million people perished.

-So, today, when we visit the homes of elderly Jews in the FSU, we find so many of them not only still haunted by the Holocaust – in which they lost loved ones because of their faith – but by the years of starvation and desperation that followed their survival.
-And that is why we cannot forget these survivors, these precious children of God, who have suffered through so much, but who can count on The Fellowship, count on you, count on US, to provide them with food and love during their final years.
+That is why we cannot forget these survivors, these precious children of God, who have suffered through so much, but who can count on The Fellowship, count on you, count on US, to provide them with food and love during their final years.